-Municipal (City) Level Tax / Contribution Ancillary Obligations Frequency Deadline ISSQN Electronic File Monthly According to the each City Rules State scope Tax / Contribution Ancillary Obligations Frequency Deadline ICMS GIA Monthly According to the each Brazilian State Legislation ICMS and IPI EFD - Fiscal Monthly According to the each Brazilian State Legislation 1000 Federal scope Tax / Contribution Ancillary Obligations Frequency Deadline All Federal Taxes DCTF Monthly By the 15th working day of the 2nd month following the one in which the taxable events occurred.
+Municipal (City) Level Tax / Contribution Ancillary Obligations Frequency Deadline ISSQN Electronic File Monthly According to the each City Rules State scope Tax / Contribution Ancillary Obligations Frequency Deadline ICMS GIA Monthly According to the each Brazilian State Legislation ICMS and IPI EFD - Fiscal Monthly According to the each Brazilian State Legislation Federal scope Tax / Contribution Ancillary Obligations Frequency Deadline All Federal Taxes DCTF Monthly By the 15th working day of the 2nd month following the one in which the taxable events occurred.
 IRRF/CSRF DIRF Annual Variable.
 Annual regulation; however, the deadline is usually established as the last working day of February of the following year.
 IRPJ e CSLL ECF Annual The deadline is usually established as the last working day of July of the following year.
 INSS/FGTS SEFIP/GFIP Monthly By the 7th day of the following month to the month of the salary payment, credit or month in which it became owed to the employee and/or if other facts that generate obligation of contribution or information to the Social Security have occurred.
 PIS/COFINS and INSS EFD - Contributions Monthly By the 10th working day of the 2nd month after the month that the bookkeeping refers to.
+IRS/Secretariat of Labor e-SOCIAL Monthly By the 15 th day to transmit payroll data events.
 ACCOUNTING RECORDS ECD Annual The deadline is usually established as the last working day of May of the following year.